-The program will draw a variety of straight including linear lines on a chart, least-squares fit, trend, and lines parallel to either of these, as well as horizontal (constant price) and speed-resistance lines.
-A chart's horizontal and vertical scales can each be adjusted, as well as extended up to the future. into ten trading days these extended charts don't Regrettably, include stock quotes.
+The program will draw a variety of straight linear lines on a chart, including least-squares fit, trend, and lines parallel to either of these, as well as horizontal (constant price) and speed-resistance lines.
+A chart's horizontal and vertical scales can each be adjusted, as well as extended up to trading days the future. ten into Regrettably, these extended charts don't include stock quotes.
 They only enable you to project trends forward.